 Spinal stenosis is a condition in which there is an abnormal narrowing of the spinal column, where the spinal cord runs.
 Stenosis usually occurs due to lesions or deposits inside the tube.
 It may affect any part of the spine, but it most commonly occurs in the lower back and neck.
 Spinal stenosis can exert pressure on the spinal cord and its nerves.

 There are two types of spinal stenosis, namely lumbar stenosis and cervical stenosis.
-Lumbar stenosis is more common, although cervical spinal stenosis presents a more danger as it involves the compression of the spinal cord.
+Lumbar stenosis is more common, although cervical spinal stenosis presents more danger as it involves the compression of the spinal cord.

-Lumbar stenosis involves compression of the spinal nerve roots in the lower back, which causes the symptoms of sciatica, such as tingling, weakness or numbness radiating from the low back into the buttocks and even the legs (particularly with activity).
+Lumbar stenosis involves compression of the spinal nerve roots in the lower back, which causes the symptoms of sciatica, such as tingling, weakness, or numbness radiating from the low back into the buttocks and even the legs (particularly with activity).

 Surgery for spinal stenosis is considered when non-surgical treatments fail to bring relief or the patient is immobile.
 The purpose of the surgery is to alleviate the pressure on the spinal cord by increasing the space in the spinal canal.
-On imaging test, if the spinal cord or nerves are found to be tightly squeezed, the doctor may recommend any of the following surgeries to relieve the pressure.
+On imaging tests, if the spinal cord or nerves are found to be tightly squeezed, the doctor may recommend any of the following surgeries to relieve the pressure.
 Surgery may be done either from the front or back of the neck.
 The procedure usually involves the removal of some of the disc bones and tissues that may obstruct the nerve roots.
-In case of patients who have severe spinal instability, spinal fusion is done in addition to decompression surgery.
+In the case of patients who have severe spinal instability, spinal fusion is done in addition to decompression surgery.
 This involves removing a small piece of bone from the hip and grafting it onto the spine by means of metal plates and screws, which will give support and stability to the spine.